 How to Take Care of Flagstone Surfaces

 Knowing how to take care of flagstone will help you maintain its stylish natural appearance and extend its life.
 Flagstone is a flat stone that can be square, rectangle, or in irregular shapes.
-The name refers to how it is cut rather than the material.
 The actual material itself can be shale, limestone, or sandstone.
 Typically utilized in patios and walkways, flagstone ranges in shades from red to brown to deep blue.

 Flagstone takes a lot of wear and tear and exposure to the elements.
 It shouldn’t take a lot to maintain it, but it’s essential to keep it looking its best.
 Here’s a guide on how to take care of flagstone from the very moment you have it installed.

 As soon as your contractor installs your flagstone, make sure they also seal it.
 All stone is porous to some extent.
 Common types of flagstone such as sandstone and limestone will absorb liquids which can lead to staining or discoloration.
 Decaying wet leaves release acids that can stain.
 Grease spills from outdoor barbecues or other oily substances can also permanently discolor or blotch the surface of flagstone.